Skip to content

 How does Pylon know which config file to use?

 Config files are actually per key, not per item.
-When calling getSettings(), all this does is take the item's key and find the settings file for it!
-It's just a shorthand for Settings.get(getKey()).
-If you used Settings.get(new NamespacedKey(MyAddon.getInstance(), "buffoon")) then the buffoon.yml settings file would be read instead.
+When accessing settings, all this does is take the item's key and find the settings file for it!
+It's just a shorthand for Settings.get(key).
+If you used Settings.get(NamespacedKey(MyAddon.instance, "buffoon")) then the buffoon.yml settings file would be read instead.

 Settings also have a get method.
-This method just returns null if the key was not found, so it should only be used where you don't necessarily need the key.
+This method just returns null if the key was not found.
 If you use getOrThrow, a nice exception will be thrown with some information on what key is missing and where.

 And now we can use that value when setting entities on fire!